-Amazing displays of geological activities and erosional forces can be seen throughout the area, including the intricate network of deep canyons, uplifted plateaus, sheer cliffs, beautiful sandstone arches and natural bridges, water pockets, sandstone monoliths, pedestals and balanced rocks, domes and buttes, ironstone concretions, and volcanic boulder fields to name a few.
+Amazing displays of geological activities and erosion forces can be seen throughout the area, including the intricate network of deep canyons, uplifted plateaus, sheer cliffs, beautiful sandstone arches and natural bridges, water pockets, sandstone monoliths, pedestals and balanced rocks, domes and buttes, ironstone concretions, and volcanic boulder fields to name a few.
 Many of the features of the Monument can be viewed by various overlooks.
-Highway 12 and 89 both provide a scenic way to see the Monument by way of the auto.
+Highways 12 and 89 both provide a scenic way to see the Monument by way of the auto.
 Highway 12 has been listed as one of the top ten scenic drives in America.
 The most scenic portion of this drive is between the towns of Boulder and Escalante.
 The road climbs, winds and descends its way throughout some of the most awe-inspiring scenery you’ve ever seen.
-The highway lies on the crest of a ridgeline for a while, 1000 foot dropoffs on either side of the road.
+The highway lies on the crest of a ridge-line for a while, 1000 foot drop-offs on either side of the road.
 If you have the time and are traveling through the area I’d recommend driving the entire length of HWY 12.
 The Northern section of this highway climbs over Boulder Mountain.
 This climb up the mountain allows for some views that are out of this world.
-Views of Capitol Reef National Park and the waterpocket fold are supplemented by a seemingly endless view of the Southern San Rafael Swell.
+Vantages overlooking Capitol Reef National Park and the waterpocket fold are supplemented by a seemingly endless view of the Southern San Rafael Swell.

 While visiting you will quickly realize that the whole area is essentially one giant geological wonder.
 This makes it a little difficult to give specific locations for viewing such splendors.
 However, below is a list of a few popular destinations for some awe inspiring geology.